 [some rough notes]

-It is likely that global dimming has happened, that is the pollution wr have teased into the air has reflected more sunlight than is natural.
+It is likely that global dimming has happened, that is the pollution we have teased into the air has reflected more sunlight than is natural.
 When we clean up our pollution, as we must, then we get more sun and so more warming without releasing more CO2.
 Roughly our warming would and will be twice as much without the associated pollution https://www.scientificamerican.com/article/cleaning-up-air-pollution-may-strengthen-global-warming/

-Action is hard because this is a complex problem that will radically change peoples lives:
+This is a complex problem that will radically change peoples lives:

 We need a plan that is acceptable to all: